-The American Nicaraguan School (ANS) is a private, nonprofit, coeducational day school founded in 1944 to provide a college-preparatory American educational program from nursery (kindergarten age 3) through grade 12 for students of all nationalities.
+The American Nicaraguan School (ANS) is a private, nonprofit, coeducational day school founded in 1944 to provide a college-preparatory American educational program from nursery (kindergarten age three) through grade 12 for students of all nationalities.
 The school community includes members of the diplomatic corps, foreign and local businesses, Nicaraguan government, and various international assistance groups working in Nicaragua.

 Organization: The school is governed by a seven-member board of directors, with six members elected by school parents and one member appointed by the U.S. Embassy.